yashrajd/bcap/README.md

 **Timeline**

-The process of reaching consensus for segwit might have started with some stakeholders apathetic or unaware (SOM3, SOM4) but the back and forth of actions and reactions among stakeholders provided enough public opportunities and discourse that stakeholders moved to either supporting (SOM1, SOM2) or against (SOM5, SOM6).
+The process of reaching consensus for segwit might have started with some stakeholders apathetic or unaware (SOM3, SOM4), but the back and forth of actions and reactions among stakeholders provided enough public opportunities and discourse that stakeholders moved to either supporting (SOM1, SOM2) or against (SOM5, SOM6).

 ![segwit_heatmap](img/segwit_heatmap.png)

 ## Stakeholder powers during a consensus change

 Stakeholders have varying degrees of relative powers during the course of a consensus change based on their attributes.
-Some stakeholders' influence is limited in the early part of the consensus-building process but grows over time; the opposite is true for other stakeholder groups.
+Some stakeholders' influence is limited in the early part of the consensus-building process, but grows over time; the opposite is true for other stakeholder groups.
 We have tried to qualitatively capture the time-dependent variance in the unique influence of each stakeholder group at a high level in the following graphic.

 ![powers_over_time](img/powers_over_time.png)